CDSoft/luax/bang/doc/README.md

 ## Pure Lua implementation

 Bang also comes with a pure Lua implementation for environments where LuaX can not be executed.
-In this case `$PREFIX/bin/bang.lua` can be executed with any standard Lua 5.4 interpreter.
+In this case `$PREFIX/bin/bang.lua` can be executed with any standard Lua 5.4 or 5.5 interpreter.

 > [!NOTE]
 > `bang.lua` may be slower than `bang`,